 You’ll find loads of info on what to wear hiking in winter over on our Packing List, but we’ll go over the basics here too:

-- Waterproof hiking boots or specific winter boots – going for winter hiking boots over shoes will give you more warmth, protection from the element and better ankle support (handy for slippy surfaces).
+- Waterproof hiking boots, mountaineering boots specific winter boots – going for winter hiking boots over shoes will give you more warmth, protection from the element and better ankle support (handy for slippy surfaces).